sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 Use the following helpful hints:

-1. Install the Kafka operator following the instructions at the [kafka operator](https://operatorhub.io/operator/strimzi-kafka-operator) web site.
+* Install the Kafka operator following the instructions at the [kafka operator](https://operatorhub.io/operator/strimzi-kafka-operator) web site.

-2. Apply the following two YAML files to your namespace to do the following:
+* Apply the following two YAML files to your namespace to do the following:
-        * Create the kafka cluster.
+        * Create the Kafka cluster.
-        * Instantiate the topic on the cluster.
+        * Instantiate the topic on the Kafka cluster.

 [kafka]$ cat create-cluster.yaml
 ```yaml